lzyim/gogo/README.md

     // If key already holds a value, it is overwritten, regardless of its type. c.Set("key", "hello", 10)

-    // Set the value of the key "mykey" to 42, with no expiration time
+    // Set the value of the key "mykey" to 42, with no expiration time.
     // (the item won't be removed until it is re-set, or removed using
     // c.Del("mykey")
     c.Set("mykey", 42, cache.NoExpiration)